 If you’re unsure of the strong presence of black in your kitchen, you can go with a lighter hue such as greige which is a mix of beige and gray colors.

-White Herringbone Tile
+2. White Herringbone Tile Backsplash

-Since oak is a unique wood with beautiful grain and color, you may want to expose it and use a plain white.
+Since oak is a unique wood with beautiful grain and color, you may want to expose it and use plain white.
 Using this simple choice can help make your oak kitchen cabinets become stand out, and look so much better.

 Furthermore, the sleek and crisp appearance of the white herringbone tiles creates a clean look to your entire space.

-Light Gray
+3. Light Gray Mosaic Backsplash

 Add a touch of elegance to your kitchen using a light gray mosaic.
 This kind of backsplash will easily modernize the looks of any kitchens, including the ones that use oak cabinets.